 Napa Valley Forward Program is a new initiative to help employers and workers alike find relief from traffic congestion by connecting Napa County commuters with alternatives to driving alone.

-Launching in late January, 2020, Napa Valley Forward is a two-year pilot program supported by funding from MTC as well as private sector partners Napa Valley Vintners and Visit Napa Valley.
+Napa Valley Forward is a two-year pilot program launched in early 2020 and supported by funding from MTC as well as private sector partners Napa Valley Vintners and Visit Napa Valley.

 The program's goal is to reduce persistent traffic congestion on Highway 29 and the Silverado Trail by promoting the use of more sustainable commute modes, such as carpooling, vanpooling, biking, walking and taking transit, to get to work.

 - Move more people in fewer cars through Highway 29 and Silverado Trail

 All Napa employers in the hospitality or winery industries are invited to participate in the two-year pilot.

 Why should employers participate in Napa Valley Forward?

 - Offer economic benefits and cost savings for both employers and employees